 Add the Plane Markings

-Lay strips of black duct tape sticky side down on a piece of parchment paper.
-Draw a circle around a roll of tape and cut out.
-Cut out a number 7.
+Put strips of black duct tape sticky side down on a piece of parchment paper.
+Draw a circle around a roll of tape and cut it out.
+Cut out a number "7."
 Make a patch of white duct tape on parchment paper, remove the backing parchment paper on the black cutouts and stick them down to the white patch of duct tape.
-Trim out the circle, remove the backing parchment paper and attach to the plane.
-Make all plane markings with this method and attach.
+Trim out the circle, remove the backing parchment paper and attach it to the plane.
+Make all plane markings with this method and attach them.

 Add the Finishing Touches

 Paint a fabric softener cap with silver spray paint.
 Attach it as a nose cone to the front of the propeller section with a clear adhesive.